 “We want people to know that healthcare workers are dying here.
 The politicians are calling us heroes, but they’re not doing enough to prevent further deaths,” said Keefe.

-Organizers expect that the healthcare community around Brooklyn will attend Wednesday’s protest at Kingsbrook Jewish Medical Center, either by standing six feet apart on sidewalks or holding signs in their cars.
+Organizers expect that the healthcare community around Brooklyn will attend Wednesday’s protest at Kingsbrook Jewish Medical Center, either by standing six feet apart on social sidewalks or holding signs in their cars.

 The national leaders of Wednesday’s protests say that the Defense Production Act, which gives the federal government power to force private industry to produce certain goods deemed necessary for national defense, should be used to mandate that companies manufacture gowns, N-95 masks, and ventilators.